Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

  #### Application Timeline Analysis

- By looking at the waveform we can observe that host sends data through PCI on write interface for processing and only once the data transfer completes the kernel enqueued which kick starts compute unit.
-Once the compute unit finishes host enqueues read back to read output data produced by kernel from device memory.
-Whole of this cycle then repeats.
+ By looking at the waveform we can observe that:

+ *  Host sends data through PCI on write interface for processing and only once the data transfer completes the enqueued kernel can kick starts compute unit.

+ * Once the compute unit finishes processing current batch of input data only then  output data produced by kernel requested by host enqueue start to flow.

+ * Whole of this cycle then repeats again and again till all batches of input are processed.

  One very important thing to note is that host does all of these transactions sequentially, only initiating new transaction (task getting enqueued on command queue) after previous one is finished.
 Given that most of the PCI and DDR interfaces have support for full duplex transports we can do number of optimizations by doing the dependency analysis.

  #### Task Dependency Analysis